dockfries/infernus/docs/quick-start.md

 # all operations' dependencies can be followed by a version number,
 # it is similar to the syntax of npm packages.
 infernus add openmultiplayer/open.mp samp-incognito/samp-streamer-plugin@^2.9.6
-# Server environment installation dependencies (not handling inc files)
+# production mode install deps (not copy inc files)
 infernus add samp-incognito/samp-streamer-plugin@^2.9.6 -p

 # Install all existing dependencies, similar to sampctl ensure
 infernus install

+# same as above, production mode install deps (not copy inc files)
+infernus install -p

 # Uninstall one or more dependencies
 infernus remove openmultiplayer/open.mp samp-incognito/samp-streamer-plugin@^2.9.6